-- The longest time the request can take to pass through the synchronizer, T{syncmax} (four processor cycles). - The time for the longest instruction to complete, T{ldm}.
-The longest instruction, is an LDM which loads all the registers including the PC.
-T{ldm} is 20 cycles in a zero wait state system. - The time for the Data Abort entry, T{exc} (three cycles). - The time for FIQ entry, T{fiq} (two cycles).
+T syncmax The longest time the request can take to pass through the synchronizer. $T{syncmax}$ is four processor cycles.
+T ldm The time for the longest instruction to complete.
+The longest instruction is an LDM that loads all the registers including the PC. $T{ldm}$ is 20 cycles in a zero wait state system.
+T exc The time for the Data Abort entry. $T{exc}$ is three cycles.
+T fiq The time for FIQ entry.
+T fiq is two cycles.